keithrbennett/rexe/README.md

 A log entry is optionally output to standard error after completion of the code.
-The entry is a hash containing the version, date/time of execution, source code to be evaluated, options (specified by all approaches), and the execution time of your Ruby code:
+The entry is a hash containing the version, date/time of execution, source code to be evaluated, options (after parsing both the `REXE_OPTIONS` environment variable and the command line), and the execution time of your Ruby code:

 ```